Less Than Human: On Non-Consensual Sex In a Relationship

 I don’t know why but I said I was sorry and that I was going home.
 Your face immediately clouded over, I could even see it in the waning moonlight.
 “Fuck off then,” you spat, tongue lashing like a whip.
 I kissed your forehead anyway as I choked back sobs.

 I made my way to the front door and as my fingers touched the doorknob your hands were on either side of my head.
 You pushed my face against the front door, pressed your body against mine and stripped my legs bare.
 You whispered, “you’re so sexy I need you right now,” as if that would make me want you more.
 My heart beat faster but it was different, this time it was because I was scared.

 I froze and did nothing because I was your girlfriend, I loved you and I thought I owed you something.
 Your hand moved between my legs trying tirelessly to make me like it, to make me want it, to make me beg for it.
 Your touch was rough and you kept asking, “do you like that?”
-I didn’t, and my eyes glazed over as my mind drifted to another place.
+I didn’t, and my eyes glazed over as my mind drifted.

 You hadn’t paid me this much attention for so long.
 I longed for you to touch me so this must be what I wanted, right?
 This must be you coming around, I’d done everything you liked and you were finally showing me that you were still attracted to me, right?

 Then why were there tears streaming down my face?
 Why did I feel hollow?
 Why did I feel dirty?
 Why did I want to claw my way out of my own skin?
 Why did I hate you at that moment?
 And why did I still love you?

 In the end, you got bored and retreated to the couch without even a goodbye leaving me to pull my pants up from my ankles to cover up my shame.
 I stumbled to my car, shaking, fumbling for my keys all while my mind was swimming with excuses for your actions.

 That was the first time I felt less than human.